Pozzoooo/teamwork/readme.md

 - Start checkbox on project list.

 #### Persistence
-I completely ignored this one on my sample for the sake of simplicity.
+I completely ignored this one on my sample for time constraints.
 SQLite or RealmDB should be probably one my choices.
+A new layer would be required, a caching strategy that could take datbase advantage.
+A sync adapter would probably be useful for this project as well.

 #### Reporting system
 This is essential thing to me, would not release an app without an error reporting